-Robert was a research assistant with the Global Public Policy Institute in Berlin from 2007 – 2008.
-While at GPPi, he received a fellowship to participate in Humanity in Action’s human rights educational program in Germany.
-Robert's experience also includes work in Vietnam and Burma with Volunteers-in-Asia, SwissContact, USAID, the Vietnam Education Foundation, CARE, the Vietnamese government and the Netherlands Medical Committee.
-He further served as manager for a United Nations Volunteers project working with people living with HIV/AIDS in Hanoi, Vietnam, and interned with the United Nations Office for Project Services in Nairobi, Kenya, and Monrovia, Liberia.
+Before this experience, Robert was a research assistant with the Global Public Policy Institute in Berlin from 2007 – 2008.
+Robert’s past experience also includes work in Vietnam and Burma with Volunteers-in-Asia, UN Volunteers, SwissContact, USAID, the Vietnam Education Foundation, CARE, the Vietnamese government, and the Netherlands Medical Committee.

-He holds a master’s in public policy from the Hertie School of Governance in Berlin and earned a certificate in global health effectiveness from the Harvard School of Public Health.
-Since January 2009, Robert has been working on a master’s degree in public health through a part-time/distance-learning program at Johns Hopkins University.
-Robert holds a BA in history and political science from McGill University in Montreal, Canada.
+Robert received a bachelor’s degree from McGill University, a master’s degree in public policy from the Hertie School of Governance, a certificate in global health effectiveness from the Harvard School of Public Health, a master’s degree in public health from Johns Hopkins University, and is currently pursuing a doctoral degree from the London School of Hygiene and Tropical Medicine.